What's in this review?

-Cashplus offers a digital-only personal current account, with all the services available through an app on your smartphone or directly online.
+Cashplus offers digital-only personal current accounts, with all the services available through an app on your smartphone or directly online.

 With Cashplus, you get all the standard features of a current account: a card, bank payments, ATM withdrawals, direct debits, an overdraft option and so on.

 However, Cashplus’ main focus is helping people to improve their credit score, so it offers a “credit builder” feature that’s what really distinguishes it from other providers.

 If you activate it, Cashplus “lends” you your monthly current account fee, and then treats your monthly payments as loan repayments, which are then reported to the credit reference agencies.
 If you keep up with the payments, your credit score will improve.

 Cashplus CEO Rich Wagner on “making banking right” for consumers and SMEs